CartoDB/carto-vl/docs/guides/05-introduction-to-styling.md

 #### Manual

 To map colors to particular categories, use [`buckets`](https://carto.com/developers/carto-vl/reference/#cartoexpressionsbuckets).
-In the example below the top 4 types of animales are assigned a unique color and all the  other features are colored as other.
+In the example below the top 4 types of animals are assigned a unique color and all the other features are colored as other.

 ```
 color: ramp(buckets($animals, ["dogs", "cats", "birds"]),[red, orange, blue, grey])